Verizon/knobs/index.md

   * Signed integers, represented in base 10.
   * Double precision floating point numbers in scientific notation, e.g. `0.0012` or `1.2e-3`.
   * Unicode strings, represented as text (possibly containing escape sequences) surrounded by double quotes.
+  * Durations, represented as a double precision floating point number or integer followed by a time unit specification, e.g. `3 minutes` or `1h`.
   * Heterogeneous lists of values, represented as an opening square bracket `[`, followed by a series of comma-separated values, ending with a closing square bracket `]`.

 The following escape sequences are recognized in a text string: